lexidiep/Mario-Kart-8-Deluxe-Analysis/Analysis Documentation.md

 <br>

 The heavy drivers with the highest score were extracted for a more focused comparison.
 The drivers in the heavy-weight class with the top speed scores are Donkey Kong, King Boo, Link, Rosalina, Roy, and Waluigi.
 Each of these heavy-weight drivers shared the maximum total speed score of 48.
 Of the 6 top heavy-weight drivers, Donkey Kong, Roy, and Waluigi have the same distribution of attribute values, while King Boo, Link, and Rosalina share the same distribution.
 Half of the top heavy-weight drivers contain a higher weight and overall speed, while the other half has a higher mini turbo, overall traction, and overall handling.
-While the plot shows two different distributions of attribute values, the total speed score (minus the weight attribute) is the same for all 6 of these drivers.
+While the plot below shows two different distributions of attribute values, the total speed score (minus the weight attribute) is the same for all 6 of these drivers.

 <br>